thosgood/this-weeks-finds/markdown/101-151/week119.md

 Gravitational Physics and Geometry here at Penn State with a fairly clean slate.
 Indeed, sometimes my whole life seems like an endless series of distractions designed to prevent me from writing This Week's Finds.
-However, now I'm here and ready to have some fun\....
+However, now I'm here and ready to have some fun....

 Recently I've been trying to learn about grand unified theories, or "GUTs".
 These were popular in the late 1970s and early 1980s, when the